bears-team-10/jobbatical-clone/README.md

-# Jobbatical Clone
+# Jobbatical
-Jobbatical Clone facilitates hiring by allowing users (employers) post jobs on the app and users (talent) can explore available jobs.
+Jobbatical facilitates hiring by allowing users (employers) post jobs on the app and users (talent) can explore available jobs.

-Jobbatical Clone is a reverse-engineer of the functionality of https://jobbatical.com/

 ## Feature List